TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Light curve analysis

 \subsection{Bayesian priors}

-We made use of the \texttt{emcee} package to compute the posterior probability distributions of the astrophysical parameters associated with the contaminated transit models (Section \ref{sec:cont_tran_model}), along with those of the data detrending parameters (Section \ref{sec:baselines}).
-The prior distributions were chosen to discard unphysical solutions, and considering our knowledge of the system from ancillary observations, e.g., the stellar spectra.
-Table \ref{tab:priors} reports the bayesian priors for all parameters.
+We made use of the \texttt{emcee} package to sample the posterior probability distributions of the astrophysical parameters associated with the contamination transit models (Section \ref{sec:cont_tran_model}) and with the baseline model parameters (Section \ref{sec:baselines}), simultaneously.
+The adopted prior distributions were generally broader than the potential constraints available from ancillary observations (e.g. the stellar spectra).
+They were chosen to discard unphysical solutions without biasing or boosting the inferences from the colour contamination analysis.
+Table \ref{tab:priors} lists the Bayesian priors for all parameters.

-We selected uniform priors on the radius ratio and total transit duration to let them be fully constrained by the transit light-curves themselves.
+We selected uniform priors on the radius ratio and total transit duration to let them be fully constrained by the transit light curves themselves.
 These parameters were shared by all observations and passbands; second-order effects such as the wavelength-dependent absorption of the planetary atmospheres and possible changes in orbital inclinations were neglected.
-We also assumed linear ephemeris with gaussian priors on the orbital period and epoch of transits, centered on the ExoFOP values, but their $\sigma$ widths were conservatively enhanced by a factor of 3.
+We also assumed linear ephemerides with Gaussian priors on the orbital period and epoch of transits, centred on the ExoFOP values, but their $\sigma$ widths were conservatively enhanced by a factor of 3.
 For the stellar mean density, we used our estimates from empirical relations (Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params}) with a factor of 1.5 on the error bars.
-The orbital eccentricity was fixed to zero, as is expected for USP planets.
+The orbital eccentricity was fixed to zero, as expected for USP planets.

-The stellar LDCs were computed with \texttt{ExoTETHyS} \citep{morello2020,morello2020joss}, based on the photospheric parameters reported in Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params}, then transformed into $q_1$ and $q_2$ (see Section \ref{sec:cont_tran_model}).
-We adopted broad gaussian priors centered on the theoretical values of $q_1$ and $q_2$ with widths $\sigma=0.1$, that largely encompass all plausible values derived from stellar models with consistent photospheric parameters.
+The stellar LDCs were computed with \texttt{ExoTETHyS.SAIL} \citep{morello2020,morello2020joss}, based on the photospheric parameters in Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params}, then transformed into $q_1$ and $q_2$ (see Section \ref{sec:cont_tran_model}).
+We adopted broad Gaussian priors centred on the theoretical values of $q_1$ and $q_2$ with widths $\sigma=0.1$, that largely encompass all plausible values derived from stellar models with consistent photospheric parameters.

+To compute the physical contamination model, we fixed the effective temperature and surface gravity of the target star, and assumed uniform priors for all the contaminant parameters, including the blend TESS factor.
+The choice of uniform priors is a conservative one as it constrains the possible flux contamination based only on the photometric time series.
+The previous knowledge of the field around the target stars (see Section \ref{sec:obs_tess} and Figure \ref{fig:tpf_plots}), as well as the high resolution images analysed by \cite{giacalone2022}, point towards a low probability and/or amount of blending between sources.